-JoJo no Kimyou na Bouken Part 7: Steel Ball Run was originally presented as an unrelated story to the JoJo series and was serialized in Weekly Shounen Jump magazine as Steel Ball Run from 8th to 47th 2004 issue.
-Serialization then transferred to Ultra Jump magazine from May 2005 issue and the series was officially declared as Part 7 of the JoJo no Kimyou na Bouken series.
+JoJo no Kimyou na Bouken Part 7: Steel Ball Run was originally presented as an unrelated story to the JoJo series and was serialized in Weekly Shounen Jump magazine as Steel Ball Run from issues #8~47 2004.
+Serialization then transferred to Ultra Jump magazine from issue May 2005 and the series was officially declared as Part 7 of the JoJo no Kimyou na Bouken series.

 Serving as a soft reset for Jojo's Bizarre Adventure, Steel Ball Run takes the story in original and daring directions.
 But does it work?
 Oh who am I kidding?
 I'm going to be straight up.